A Roman Catholic teacher fired over her same-sex marriage says she has been invited to the White House to help welcome Pope Francis.

 Winters hopes to get a chance to speak to the pope.
 She would ask him to extend his message of inclusion to gay, lesbian, bisexual and transgender Catholics.

-She says her invitation came through the Human Rights Campaign, an LGBT advocacy group. null
+She says her invitation came through the Human Rights Campaign, an LGBT advocacy group.

 Fired gay Montgomery County teacher invited to White House to welcome pope